alvhix/tdlib-docker/README.md

 # TdLib docker build

-Dockerfile to compile TdLib in a docker container
+Dockerfile to compile TDLib in an Alpine docker container

 ### Run

-Execute `docker run -v ./build:/usr/local -it alvhix/tdlib-docker`
+With this command you will obtain a zip file with the TDLib binaries.
+You can extract it using Winrar, 7 zip or a similar program:

-This command will pull latest TdLib compiled binaries, zip, and place it under the build folder.
+`docker cp $(docker run -d alvhix/tdlib-docker):/tdlib/build.tar.gz $(pwd)/build.tar.gz`